 In summary, this forward-thinking campaign encouraged 3.6 million new readers to engage with the publication, achieving an overall return on investment of 10:1 from the initial wave of revenue generated from these prospects.
 That’s no small feat in an ultra-competitive digital environment.

 This new data-driven, AI-centered business model has cemented continual subscriber growth since 2017, with a rise of 9% (90,000 new loyal) subscribers during 2020 to 2021 alone—an impressive feat in challenging times.

 Read: Our exploration of the enduring marketing power of customer loyalty schemes for inspiration growing your consumer base.

-Last but certainly not least in our rundown of AI in marketing examples is a dash of autonomous innovation from Nestle.
 As a modern brand, focusing on content creation at scale is important.
 But, if what you’re producing fails to offer personal value, it will drain your budgets while offering little return on investment (ROI).

 To enhance its content marketing efforts and create personalized communications for its audience, global food and beverage giant Nestle used natural language processing (NLP) technology to produce targeted content for various segments of its audience.

 In addition to this content-centric innovation, Nestle also uses AI-driven data processing platforms to get well and truly under the skin of its customers (resulting in new innovations including virtual assistants and chatbots)—consistently transforming insight into action—a digital shift that has advanced sales in recent years.

 If utilized creatively and with the consumer’s wants, needs and desires at heart, the use of AI in marketing offers incredible rewards in terms of growth, evolution, development, and ongoing success in an increasingly competitive digital landscape.